Pakistan Dog Breeds aren’t that common elsewhere in the world, but they are some of the most amazing dogs on the planet.

-To combat this, Vikhan Sheepdogs should be socialized from an early age, and should not be kept around children.
+To combat this, Vikhan Sheepdogs should be socialized early and should not be around children.

-They can be fine with other dogs, but you have to be intelligent about where and when you introduce them.
+They can be fine with other dogs, but you must be intelligent about where and when you introduce them.

-For example, bringing a strange dog into their home would be a very bad idea, but introducing them in a neutral environment would have a much greater chance of success.
+For example, bringing a strange dog into their home would be very bad, but introducing them in a neutral environment would have a much greater chance of success.

-As a breed, they’re used to working all day, much of which is spent herding animals, and so will need several long walks every day.
+As a breed, they’re used to working all day, much of which is spent herding animals so will need several long walks every day.

 Due to the breed not being very common outside of Pakistan and India, you would probably struggle to find a breeder.

 Also, there is little information available about the lifespan and health of the breed, which is always useful information to know before committing to getting a dog.

 If you truly are interested in getting one, breeders of similar dogs would likely be a good place to start because there are often networks of breeders who can provide more information about specialist or rare breeds.